Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/templating.rst

 S and N text fields, "auto" button
    These control how the new bones are named.
-By default, they just take the same names as the originals from the template - except for the final number, increased as needed.
+By default, they just take the same names as the originals from the template, except for the final number, increased as needed.
 However, if the template bones have ``&s`` somewhere in their name, this "placeholder" will be replaced in the "templated" bones' names by the content of the *S* text field ("S" for "side").
 Similarly, a ``&n`` placeholder will be replaced by the *N* field content